hannahvandusen/thomas-edwards/README.md

 -   Eric WineBrenner

-We would like to thank all those who helped us throughout the project, including our classmates, friends, and family who provided support and feedback.
+We would like to thank all those who helped throughout the project, including our classmates, friends, and family who provided support and feedback.
 We would also like to thank the open-source community for creating the libraries and tools that were used in this project.

 # License